2-Day Traverse City Itinerary: A Relaxed Weekend Guide (From a Local Who Lives Here!)

 Younger children will enjoy running through the splash pad.
 There are also public restrooms and a snack bar.

 This is the place to rent a paddleboard or kayak from Paddle TC if you’d like to go out in the water.
 You can also rent a bike to cruise downtown, or explore the more than 60 miles of the nearby TART Trail.
-One of my favorite bike rides is the nearby loop around Boardman Lake.
+One of my favorite bike rides is the nearby 4-mile loop around Boardman Lake.

 On warm summer evenings, locals often stop here after work to watch the sunset or take a quick swim before heading home.